sirisian/ecmascript-types/typerecords.md

-# Type Records
+# Type Format

-An exposed type record is available to programmers.
+An exposed type format is available to programmers.
 This can also be used internally in engines.

 ### Deterministic format

-TODO: Identical types should encode to the same record.
+TODO: Identical types encode to the same record.
 (Define this algorithm).
 Basically expanding all the references to types should create identical records between the same types independent of their order in unions and intersections.
 Sorting should be somewhat sufficient?

 ### Union